Let’s clarify a few things about the SPO right off the bat.

 - The SPO is not even close to 50/50 parenting (though you may hear otherwise – more on this later)

 - The real deal of the SPO is money is traded for time

-While at first you might fight the SPO, if you are a dad and looking to lose a good deal of contact with your children.
+While at first, you might fight the SPO, if you are a dad and looking to lose a good deal of contact with your children.
 And for the first few years, while my kids were younger, I was pretty sad that I had accepted the SPO-as-a-given and not fought for a real 50/50 solution.
 Today my thoughts about it, four years in, are mixed, but I have some updated information that might help others facing the same decision or fight.

 Today I see the trade with my ex-wife as a simple money for time exchange.
-For money (child support) she bears the bulk of the mundane–getting them ready for school in the morning–tasks.
+For the money (child support) she bears the bulk of the mundane–getting them ready for school in the morning–tasks.
 And my advantages are pretty good, considering I don’t see them as much as I would like to.